 BSc (Hons), MSc (Pre-reg Physiotherapy), PGCert Acu, MSc Musculoskeletal Physiotherapy, MISCP

-Nicola is a member of the Irish Society of Chartered Physiotherapists.
+I am a member of the Irish Society of Chartered Physiotherapists.
 A Chartered Physiotherapist is a university graduate with a hospital-based training along with specialist training in diagnosis and treatment of muscle and joint pain.
 When choosing a member of the ISCP you will enjoy peace of mind knowing that they are a part of Irelands only professional body within its field.

 I am also a member of the Irish Society of Chartered Physiotherapists Women’s Health & Continence special interest group and an affiliated member of the Pelvic, Obstetric and Gynaecological Physiotherapy based in the UK.